-Lazard Ltd, a Bermuda holding company, and its subsidiaries (collectively referred to as "Lazard Ltd") including its indirect investment in Lazard Group, is one of the world's preeminent financial advisory and asset management firms and has long specialized in crafting solutions to the complex financial and strategic challenges of our clients.
+Lazard Ltd, a Bermuda holding company, and its subsidiaries (collectively referred to as "Lazard Ltd", "Lazard", "we" or the "Company"), including Lazard Ltd's indirect investment in Lazard Group LLC, a Delaware limited liability company (collectively referred to, together with its subsidiaries, as "Lazard Group"), is one of the world's preeminent financial advisory and asset management firms and has long specialized in crafting solutions to the complex financial and strategic challenges of our clients.
 We serve a diverse set of clients around the world, including corporations, governments, institutions, partnerships and individuals.

 Lazard Ltd indirectly held 100% of all outstanding Lazard Group common membership interests as of June 30, 2021 and December 31, 2020.
-Lazard Ltd, through its control of the managing members of Lazard Group, controls Lazard Group.
+Lazard Ltd, through its control of the managing members of Lazard Group, controls Lazard Group, which is governed by an Amended and Restated Operating Agreement, dated as of February 4, 2019 (the "Operating Agreement").

-Lazard Group's principal operating activities are included in two business segments:
+Lazard Ltd's primary operating asset is its indirect ownership of the common membership interests of, and managing member interests in, Lazard Group, whose principal operating activities are included in two business segments: